HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 * Using [Signtool.exe](https://learn.microsoft.com/en-us/dotnet/framework/tools/signtool-exe) with `-fd certHash` will default to the algorithm used on the signing certificate.
 For example, if the certificate has `SHA512` hashing algorithm, the file that is being signed will use the same algorithm.

 * Sometimes [New-CIPolicy](https://learn.microsoft.com/en-us/powershell/module/configci/new-cipolicy) Cmdlet creates 2 file rules for each driver file, such as `.sys` files.
-One of them is stored in **Driver signing scenarios** section under `<SigningScenario Value="131" ID="ID_SIGNINGSCENARIO_DRIVERS_1" FriendlyName="">` and the other is stored in **User mode signing scenarios** section under `<SigningScenario Value="12" ID="ID_SIGNINGSCENARIO_WINDOWS" FriendlyName="">`.
-[More info here](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/select-types-of-rules-to-create#why-does-scan-create-eight-hash-rules-for-certain-xml-files)
+One of them is stored in **Driver signing scenarios** section under SigningScenario with the value `131` and the other one is stored in **User mode signing scenarios** section under SigningScenario with the value `12`.
+[More info here](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/select-types-of-rules-to-create#why-does-scan-create-eight-hash-rules-for-certain-files)

 * [File rule levels](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/select-types-of-rules-to-create#table-2-windows-defender-application-control-policy---file-rule-levels) and Cmdlets like [New-CiPolicy](https://learn.microsoft.com/en-us/powershell/module/configci/new-cipolicy) only create rules for files with supported extensions.
 The [table in this page](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/feature-availability) lists all of the support file extensions.